Flood proof exit signs & workplace safety signs

-Safety Path’s electricity and battery-free exit signs and workplace safety signs are waterproof signs that won’t be affected by inundation.
+Safety Path’s electricity and battery-free exit signs and workplace safety signs include flood proof signs that won’t be affected by inundation.
 They’ll be one less essential that needs to be fixed or replaced should the business ever be flooded again.

 * Immediately following flooding, photoluminescent exit signs will absorb natural light where available, and emit that stored light when the power fails.
-Compliance, including luminance and its duration as required by the National Construction Code, may not be achieved until regular powered lighting is restored that will fully charge the photoluminescent sign as required by the Code.
-However, this will still exceed the performance of old-technology electric-battery exit signs, which will not work at all following submersion during flooding.
+Full compliance, including luminance and its duration as required by the National Construction Code, may not be achieved until regular powered lighting is restored that will fully charge the photoluminescent sign as required by the Code.
+However, there performance will still exceed that of standard old-technology electric-battery exit signs, which will not work at all following submersion during flooding.